magento/architecture/design-documents/graph-ql/storefront-api.md

 | getAggregations(): ?array; | getAggregations(): ?array; |
 | *getSearchTerm(): string;* | *getSort(): string;* |

-The difference between Search and Filter only in search term and sort:
+The difference between Search and Filter in search term and sort:
-1. Search API has "search term" and do sort only by relevance
+1. Search API has "search term" and do sort by anything but relevance
-1. Filter API has "sort" and do sort only by one field
+1. Filter API has "sort"

-As an alternative option we can combine both APIs which allows search, filter or both for products
+As an alternative option we can combine both APIs which allow search, filtering or both for entities (i.e. product).

 Option 1.
 Add "search term" as an optional field